 What to Do If you Fail PMP® Exam Twice

-OK, I really hope that you will NEVER have to make use of this Project Management Professional (PMP)® Exam tip: If you fail PMP® Exam twice, then consider waiting a bit instead of taking it for a third time right away.
+OK, I really hope that you will NEVER have to make use of this week's PMP Exam tip: If you fail your PMP Exam twice, then consider waiting a bit instead of taking it for a third time right away.
 Here's why:

-Once your PMP® Exam application is approved you are given one year and three attempts to pass.
-In case you fail PMP® exam thrice or all of these three attempts, you need to wait one year before filing another application to try again.
+Once your PMP Exam application is approved, you are given one year and three attempts to pass.
+In case you fail all of these three attempts, you need to wait one year before filing another application to try again.

 So...
-If we assume a worst case scenario of you failing the exam twice within ten months, this means that you now have two months and one more attempt to pass the exam left.
-But think about it: you are already nervous, studying to pass the exam has become a real chore and you may question your ability to pass the exam.
-Add to this your personal life, your work load that may come in the way of your studies and you can see that your third attempt might not go well either.
-And if you really fail a third time, then you'll have to wait one year to re-apply.
+If we assume a worst-case scenario of you failing the exam twice within ten months, this means that you now have two months and one more attempt left to pass your exam.
+But think about it: you are already nervous, studying to pass the exam has become a real chore, and you may question your ability to pass the exam.
+Add to this your personal life, your workload that may come in the way of your studies, and you can see that your third attempt might not go well either.
+And if you really fail a third time, then you'll have to wait one year to reapply.

 So why not give yourself a clean slate?

-Instead of going head first through this wall and failing for a third time, simply let your PMP® Exam application expire, apply again and give yourself another year and 3 fresh attempts.
-Granted, doing this is more expensive (The Project Management Institute (PMI)® members pay $275 for a re-examination vs. $405 for a full application), but it removes the pressure of having to cram for your 3rd attempt in the short time left as well as as the mandatory 1 year wait after the failed 3rd attempt.
+Instead of going headfirst through this wall and failing for the third time, simply let your PMP Exam application expire, apply again and give yourself another year and 3 fresh attempts.
+Granted, doing this is more expensive (PMI members pay $275 for a re-examination vs. $405 for a second, completely new application), but it removes the pressure of having to cram for your 3rd attempt in the short time left, as well as the mandatory 1-year wait after the failed 3rd attempt.

-Of course, this is a very personal choice and the timing of when you failed your first two attempts must be considered as well.
-If you take good measures to pass on your third attempt, or if your two failed attempts happen early on in your eligibility period then it might be better for you to go and try for a 3rd time right away.
+Of course, this is a very personal choice.
+The timing of your first two attempts must be considered as well.
+If you take suitable measures to pass on your third attempt, or if your two failed attempts happen early on in your eligibility period, then it might be better for you to go and try for a 3rd time right away.
 But if you're unsure about your readiness or if time is running out, then letting your application expire is a valid choice.